Right-wing populism: Austria

 The Austrian Freedom Party (FPÖ), established in 1955, claims to represent a "Third Camp" (Drittes Lager) beside the Socialist Party and the social Catholic Austrian People's Party.
-It succeeded the Federation of Independents founded after World War II, adopting the pre-war heritage of German nationalism, although it did not advocate Nazism and placed itself in the political center.
-Though it did not gain much popularity for decades, it exercised a considerable balance of power by supporting several federal governments, be it right-wing or left-wing, e.g., the Socialist Kreisky cabinet of 1970 (see Kreisky–Peter–Wiesenthal affair).
+It succeeded the Federation of Independents founded after the Second World War, adopting the pre-war heritage of German nationalism, although it did not advocate Nazism and placed itself in the political centre.
+Although it did not gain much popularity for decades, it exercised a considerable balance of power by supporting several federal governments, be it right-wing or left-wing, e.g., the socialist Kreisky cabinet of 1970 (see Kreisky–Peter–Wiesenthal affair).

-From 1980, the Freedom Party adopted a more moderate stance.
-Upon the 1983 federal election, it entered a coalition government with the Socialist Party, whereby party chairman Norbert Steger served as Vice-Chancellor.
+From 1980 the Freedom Party adopted a more moderate stance.
+Upon the 1983 federal election, it entered a coalition government with the Socialist Party, whereby party chairman Norbert Steger served as Vice-Chancellor of Austria.
 The liberal interlude, however, ended when Jörg Haider was elected chairman in 1986.
 Haider re-integrated the party's nationalist base voters through his down-to-earth manners and patriotic attitude.
 Nevertheless, he also obtained votes from large sections of the population disenchanted with politics by publicly denouncing the corruption and nepotism of the Austrian Proporz system.
 The electoral success was boosted by Austria's accession to the European Union in 1995.

 Upon the 1999 federal election, the Freedom Party (FPÖ), with 26.9% of the votes cast, became the second strongest party in the National Council parliament.
 Having entered a coalition government with the People's Party, Haider had to face the disability of several FPÖ ministers and the impossibility of agitation against members of his cabinet.
 In 2005, he finally countered the FPÖ's loss of reputation with the Alliance for the Future of Austria (BZÖ) relaunch to carry on his government.
 The remaining FPÖ members elected Heinz-Christian Strache chairman, but since the 2006 federal election, both right-wing parties have run separately.
 After Haider was killed in a car accident in 2008, the BZÖ lost a measurable amount of support.

 The FPÖ regained much of its support in subsequent elections.
-Its candidate Norbert Hofer made it into the runoff in the 2016 presidential election, though he narrowly lost the election.
+Its candidate Norbert Hofer made it into the runoff in the 2016 presidential election, although he narrowly lost the election.
 After the 2017 legislative elections, the FPÖ formed a government coalition with the Austrian People's Party but lost seats in 2019.

+The FPÖ won 2024 legislative elections for the first time in history with over 29% of the vote.